Whats in the bag

 The bag I normally use is the Think Tank Airport Essentials, this is about the smallest bag that I can fit the above in plus the 15 inch MacBook Pro laptop.

-Perhaps the Nikon D810 is getting a bit old now, launched in 2014, but to me a 36mb sensor gives more than enough pixels and the alternative new D850 costs twice the price.
-I have tested the 850 and I wasn't convinced the difference was worth the money, and I really dont need 45mp.
-If you are looking for a new camera I would reccomend to buy second hand on MPB or WEX where you can get an 810 with very low shutter count for less than a £1000.
+Perhaps the Nikon D810 is getting a bit old now, launched in 2014, but to me a 36mb sensor gives more than enough pixels.
+If you are looking for a really good camera I would recommend a secondhand D810, you can get an 810 with very low shutter count for less than a £1000.